wiseman-timelord/DownLord/README.md

 4. The complete download will be in `.\downloads`, move completed files out.

 ### Notation
-- Its intended as a better solution to downloading GGUF files from sites such as Huggingface, and currently platforms other than huggingface are untested, hence beta software.
+- It works for regular larger http/https download, but but its made it for downloading GGUF files from Huggingface, otherwise done on, browser or `lfs`.
+Currently untested on pladforms such as GoogleDrive, etc, it likely wont work with every format of url.
 - On sites such as Huggingface, the user starts the download in browser, then copy the link from the download manager in browser (not the one from the page), then use that for the download URL.
 This is because of the design of the website.

 ## Development